History of the Labour Party (Ireland): Leadership of Alan Kelly and Ivana Bacik, 2020-now

-In the February 2020 Irish general election, this number fell to just 6 seats (4.4% of the popular vote), with longstanding TDs Joan Burton and Jan O'Sullivan losing their seats, and Longford-Westmeath being lost to the retirement of Willie Penrose.
+In the February 2020 Irish general election, this number fell to just 6 seats (4.4% of the popular vote), with longstanding TDs Joan Burton and Jan O'Sullivan losing their seats, and Longford–Westmeath being lost to the retirement of Willie Penrose.
 However, Labour improved upon this in the subsequent Seanad elections, winning 5 seats.
 New senators Mark Wall, Annie Hoey, Rebecca Moynihan and Marie Sherlock, as well as the re-election of Ivana Bacik made Labour the third largest party in the Seanad.

 On the same day as the final count of voting in the Seanad elections on 3 April, Alan Kelly edged out Dáil colleague Aodhán Ó Ríordáin to become Labour leader in the 2020 Labour Party leadership election.

 In March 2022, Alan Kelly resigned as leader after his colleagues told him that they had lost "collective confidence" in him because of the low approval ratings in the recent opinion polls.
 Ivana Bacik was the only person put forward for nomination in the leadership contest and she was elected leader, unopposed.

 Ivana Bacik, the current leader of the Labour party.

 In the 2024 European elections, the Labour party won their first European seat in a decade with Aodhán Ó Ríordáin winning in the Dublin Constituency.

-In the 2024 local elections, the Labour party only lost 1 seat and held 56.
+In the 2024 local elections, the Labour party lost 1 seat and held 56.
 There were talks of the Labour party joining a progressive alliance with Sinn Féin and the Social democrats on the Dublin city council but talks fell through due to the other members not wanting to raise the Local Property Tax.
 In the end the Labour party joined an alliance with Fine Gael, Fianna Fáil and the Green party who promised to rise the LPT in 2026.